 After all, we are, each of us, our own best assets, so it pays dividends to be this kind of selfish.
 Think of it as a gift to yourself.
 Besides, happiness is contagious, so by sorting yourself, you impact everyone around you too.
 And yes, I’m still tweaking that alarm clock, after all, what could I achieve with an hour and a half?!

-First published in the May 2013 edition of ELLE Decoration
+First published as my Editor’s Letter in the May 2013 edition of ELLE Decoration